juju/docs/src/en/developer-layers.md

 ## Interface Layers

-Interface layers are perhaps the most confusing type of layer, and are responsible for the communication that transpires over a relation between two services.
+Interface layers are perhaps the most misunderstood type of layer, and are responsible for the communication that transpires over a relation between two services.
 This type of layer encapsulates a single “interface protocol” and is generally written and maintained by the author of the primary charm that